 Most older people never live in a care home

 You have options

 No Covid deaths in 50% of care homes

 But 152 homes saw more than 20 deaths

 44 people died in one Wigan care home

 More than 18,000 deaths in the first wave

 But more than 13,000 in the second wave

-But the virus was brought in by others, with devastating consequences.
+But the virus was brought in, with devastating consequences.
 The regulator has repeatedly suggested there was nothing that could be done in the face of the pandemic.
 And the CQC's data shows more than 18,000 care home residents died in the 'first wave', when it can be argued the country still did not have much understanding of the virus.
 There were mistakes.
 People were discharged from hospitals into homes, without a Covid tests.
 It took a while before PPE was available and for care homes to introduce tough Covid procedures.

 But why were there more than 13,000 deaths in the second wave, when homes should have had all the tough new procedures in place?